sixeyed/play-with-docker.github.io/_posts/2017-01-26-docker-containers.markdown

 ## Understand the container layer

 The container layer is the layer created when a container is ran.
 This is the layer in which changes done in the container are stored.
-This layer is deleted when the container is removed and thus cannot be used for presistent storage.
+This layer is deleted when the container is removed and thus cannot be used for persistent storage.

 We will start by running a container in interactive mode based on the **ubuntu** image.